 02 of 08

 Sweet potatoes are super nutrient-dense and offer a huge range of health benefits for both humans and canines.
 Serve baked, roasted, or pureed.
-Never feed sweet potatoes raw as they contain a compound called solanine which can be toxic for dogs.
+Raw sweet potatoes are poorly digestible and risk causing obstruction if large pieced are swallowed.

 - High in vitamin A, which helps promote healthy skin and coat and also provides benefits to eyes, muscles, and nerves